 I put a lot of other stuff in storage that I will absolutely never need again, but for some reason I didn’t keep even one of these useful tools.
 Now I need to go buy another Dremel tool because there are times when I need this handy little gadget in my motorhome.

 We also disposed of several items that we were emotionally attached to, and we regret not putting those items in storage.
 If you’re going to sell your home to go full-time in an RV, you will go through this process.
 I implore you to take your time, go slow, and think about every decision carefully so you don’t have regrets.

 2. Start with the right equipment

 Another place where new full-time RVers run into problems is they don’t spend enough time investigating exactly what type of equipment will meet their needs.
 We’ve met other full-time RVers who thought the best equipment for their adventure was a small van conversion, only to discover that the van was too small and too limited to support their full-time lifestyle.

 Another full-timer was traveling in a large fifth wheel and had only been on the road for a couple of months before they determined that the hassle of towing and setting-up their fifth wheel was too encumbered and nerve-wracking for their long-term enjoyment.

 To really enjoy your full-time RV experience, you’ll need to have the right type of recreational vehicle that fits your lifestyle and your family.
 If it’s too large, you may not be able to take it to all the places you want to go.
 If it’s too small, it may not accommodate your lifestyle.

 Try renting an RV before you buy one.
 You’ll quickly learn what size and type fits your needs.
-Photo by P. Dent
+(Image: Peggy Dent)